-A fixed penalty notice may be issued by the Local Authority if you choose to take a unauthorised term-time holiday.
+A fixed penalty notice may be issued by the Local Authority if you choose to take your child out of College for an unauthorised term-time absence.
 Each parent may be liable to a penalty of £60 if paid within 21 days and £120 if paid within 28 days.
 Where relevant this will apply to each child.

 In cases of aggravated non-attendance (where parents have already received a penalty notice) this will be recorded on the National Police Computer and will be declared on any DBS checks carried out by employers or other agencies.